-Many of our clients have lived in large institutional settings or in Single Room Occupancy (SRO) hotels located in neighborhoods where safety is an issue.
-In contrast, this small milieu setting at PRC Baker Places helps to facilitate a “real world” experience, enabling clients to feel safe and at home.
-The physical setting alone may be seen as an element, in and of itself, that contributes to the process of rehabilitation and recovery.
-For some clients this may be the first home they have ever lived in, and their residency often takes on a special meaning.
+Many of our clients have lived in challenging settings located in neighborhoods that are impediments to healthy lifestyles and where safety is an issue.
+In contrast, the small milieu setting at PRC Baker Places helps to facilitate a “real world” experience, enabling clients to feel safe and at home.
+PRC Baker Place residents are actively involved in highly-structured programs that emphasize the development of group living skills.

-This program serves individuals in acute distress resulting from a combination of psychiatric and addiction issues.
-Clients may stay up to 30 days, with the possibility of extending their time for placement or continuing treatment reasons.
+Grove Street HouseThis program serves individuals in acute distress resulting from a combination of psychiatric and addiction issues.
+Clients may stay up to 60 days, with the possibility of extending their time for continuing treatment reasons.
 While the stay is brief, the treatment model is informed by a social rehabilitation approach, emphasizing individualized treatment planning and group participation in a milieu setting.

 Residential Treatment Services